 The owner of Azure subscription.
 All key access and management is governed within your Azure Tenant.
 No third party has access to your keys, not even us.
 During deployment, Active Cypher creates a secured Private Cloud.
 We only track the number of keys licensed to the client.
 Once the installation completes, we have no other access or connection to the client’s cloud.

 Simply put, the keys cannot be “stolen”.
-More specifically, Active Cypher decryption requires several verification and validation processes be performed prior to usage of the keys.
+More specifically, Active Cypher decryption requires several verifications and validation processes to be performed prior to the usage of the keys.